 Attorney-Client Privilege and Work Product Doctrine Toolkit

-Resources to help counsel maneuver the various privilege and secrecy rules throughout the US and the world.
+Resources to help counsel navigate the attorney-client privilege and the work product doctrine.

-The attorney-client privilege (www.practicallaw.com/7-506-8557) is one of the oldest and most important evidentiary privileges in the US.
-It protects confidential attorney-client communications that relate to legal advice from disclosure to third parties.
+The attorney-client privilege (www.practicallaw.com/7-506-8557) protects confidential attorney-client communications that relate to legal advice from disclosure to third parties.
 The purpose of the attorney-client privilege is to promote full and frank communications between attorneys and their clients.
 The protections afforded by the attorney-client privilege are absolute.
 They cannot be overcome by an adversary's showing of substantial need.
 However, under certain circumstances, the privilege may be waived.

-This Toolkit contains several resources to help the in-house attorney maneuver the various privilege and secrecy rules throughout the US and the world.
+This Toolkit contains numerous resources to help counsel navigate the attorney-client privilege and the work product doctrine.